-Julia lounged on a lime-green couch with white pillows emroidered with little pink flowers.
+Julia lounged on a lime-green couch with white pillows embroidered with tiny pink flowers.
 She hummed and knitted.
 Her self-striping hat was coming along nicely.
 She was pleased and figured she’d have it done in time for Christmas.

 Her husband John was always complaining he was last on her list to receive a knitted gift.
 “Where’s my hat and socks?
 I swear, Julia, I’m forever forgotten by you.”

-She stopped knitting, realizing she had dropped a stitch and took a moment to snatch the renegade stitch with her needle.
+She stopped knitting, realizing she’d dropped a stitch, and took a moment to snatch the renegade stitch with her needle.

 What time was it?
 The other ladies should be here by now.
 Where were they?
 She shifted in her seat and spied Cally from the corner of her eye.
 Cally made her nervous.
 She didn’t like being alone with her.

 Even her tea tasted funny, similar to how Cally might taste if she were a beverage, or so Julia assumed.
-Cally always got everyone to drink her tea, which was weird to say the least, almost like they all lost their senses and couldn’t say no.
+Cally always got everyone to drink her tea, which was weird, almost like they all lost their senses and couldn’t say no.

 Why did she keep drinking it if she didn’t like it?
 She’d have to make sure she refused tonight, no matter what.
 No giving in, Julia reprimanded herself.
 But she knew she probably would.
 No one said no to Cally.

 Julia studied Cally and wondered what was wrong with the woman.
-She wasn’t necessairly friendly, and, yet, she wasn’t necessarily not friendly.
-There was always a niggle of unease at the base of Julia’s spine, as if she was missing something.
+She wasn’t necessarily friendly, and, yet, she wasn’t necessarily unfriendly either.
+A niggle of unease persisted at the base of Julia’s spine as if she was missing something.

 Julia froze, catching Cally staring at her.
 Could she hear her thoughts?
 Had she spoken out loud without knowing it?
-Julia cringed at the idea.
+Julia cringed.
 God, I hope not.

 “What are you reading?”
-Julia said, in hopes of disguising her spying into an innocent question.
+Julia said.
 Her heart pounded in her chest and a cold sweat sprouted between her fingers.
 Cally rattled her nerves.

-“Accessory catalogue,” Cally said without adding anything else, but her eyes never left Julia’s, and, for a moment, they remained locked, staring at one another.
+“Accessory catalog,” Cally said, her eyes never leaving Julia’s, and, for a moment, they remained locked, staring at one another.

 Julia dropped her eyes first.
-A shiver ran down her spine.
-She fidgeted with her knitting, unable to insert her needle in the stitch.
+A shiver ran down her spine, and she fidgeted with her knitting, unable to insert her needle in the stitch.

-What was going on?
-Why was she acting like this?
 She snuck a peek at Cally and hoped she wasn’t still staring at her.
-She was though.
+She was, though.
 Her black-brown eyes open and wide, never blinking, just staring with that stupid little grin.

 Julia lowered her eyes again, fumbled and shook, and cursed herself for annoying Cally.
 That was never a good idea.
 Annoying Cally was like striking the backside of a wild tiger with a cane.

-Just two weeks ago a customer had walked in, during their Thursday night knit, but since the customer wasn’t there to join in, just there to shop, Cally practically threw her out.
+Just two weeks ago, a customer walked in during their Thursday night knit.
+Since the customer wasn’t there to knit just to shop, Cally threw her out.
 Technically, the store was closed.

-Cally yelled at the woman, telling her she could take her damn money and shove it where no sun would ever shine, and then when the woman growled back Cally shoved her.
+Cally yelled at the woman, telling her she could take her money and shove it where no sun would ever shine.
+When the woman growled back, Cally shoved her.
 The poor woman landed hard on her large, cushioned bum.

 Tears sprang, along with demoralizing shame and embarrassment that pronounced themselves in red all over the poor woman’s face.
 To have an audience with Cally roaring profanities at her, towering and snarling, kicking her with her boot must have felt awful.

-Finally, the woman scrambled on all fours out the door, shouting over her shoulder that she would tell everyone how awful Cally was and no one would ever shop there again.
+Finally, the woman scrambled on all fours out the door, shouting she’d tell everyone how awful Cally was and no one would ever shop there again.

 Cally laughed and sneered as the woman scrambled out of hitting distance.
 “Where would all the yarn-whores go, huh?”
 Cally yelled at the woman.
 “I’m the only brothel in town, baby!”

-When Cally turned back to Julia and her friends, she had smiled and asked if anyone would like more tea, which, of course, they all said they would, because the fact was they didn’t want to upset her, not after that show of force.
+When Cally turned back to Julia and her friends, she’d smiled and asked if anyone would like more tea, which, of course, they all said they would because the fact was they didn’t want to upset her, not after that show of force.

-Julia cringed at the recall of the disturbing situation, and the fact that Cally had referred to them all as yarn-whores.
+Julia grimaced.
+The fact that Cally had referred to them all as yarn-whores.
 That was just uncalled for.

 She remembered daring herself to get up and tell Cally to stick it, but she hadn’t.
 She hadn’t even moved.
 None of them had.
 They just watched and waited and then were dumbfounded when it ended with the casual offer of tea and the mannerisms that implied that nothing was amiss whatsoever.

-They conveniently skipped over the yarn-whore reference, which, when Julia got honest about it, there was some truth to it, considering what they were wiling to put up with.
+They conveniently skipped over the yarn-whore reference, which, when Julia got honest about it, there was some truth to it, considering what they were willing to put up with.

-But Cally’s Knit and Stitch was it.
-The one and only, and when they were all so attached to their yarn and needles and hooks, how could they leave?
+But Cally’s Knit and Stitch was it—the one and only.
+When they were all so attached to their yarn and needles and hooks, how could they leave?
 Cally would just have to be dealt with.

-Amanda McPhee had whispered in a harsh way that she would for sure deal with Cally next time.
-She wasn’t going to sit by and let such an atrocious act of bullying take place in front of her.
+Amanda McPhee had whispered harshly she’d for sure deal with Cally next time.
+She wasn’t going to let such an atrocious act of bullying take place in front of her.
 No way.

 Lilly Stillman, Donna Michaels, and Nelli Cameron joined in too, assuring Amanda that they would stand with her.